What Is an Invitation Letter?

 - Guest’s address and telephone number.

-- Guest’s relationship to the host.
+- Proof of the guest’s relationship to the host.

 - The purpose of the trip.